bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 Slide the legs/guards on from below hooking the little plastic part on the circular part just below the motors.
 Snap the straight part of the legs/guards on the arms of the Crazyflie.

-{% tutorialVideo /videos/legs gif.gif %}
+{% tutorialVideo /videos/legs.mp4 %}

-{% tutorialVideo /videos/prop guards side gif.gif %}
+{% tutorialVideo /videos/propguards_side.mp4 %}

 {% endsi_step %}